lucasvegi/Elixir-Refactorings/README.md

   ```

   This refactoring preserves the behavior of the function and will make it easier for the programmer to debug the code.

+* __Side-conditions:__
+  * The body of the original function, which is used to replace its calls, must not contain variables that conflict with the names of other variables already existing in the scope where the function calls occurred;

+  * If the calls replaced by the body of a function refer to a function defined in a different module, the body of that function must not contain calls to functions that are not imported in the scope where the replaced calls occurred.

+  These side conditions are based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

 [▲ back to Index](#table-of-contents)
 ___